-Children Absent/and or from Education Children Missing in Education are: 'Children who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
+2. Children Absent/ Missing from Education

+• Children Missing in Education are:

+• 'Children who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
 Children missing from education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.'
-(DfE Children Missing in Education 2016)
+(DfE Children Missing in Education 2016).
+Children 'missing' in education are therefore different to those who are 'absent' from education.